 I love teachers – we work so hard, we care so much – but we moan constantly.
 We moan about lesson planning and preparation.
 We moan about ‘bad lessons’ and follow-up consequences.
 We moan about marking and assessment data capture.
 We moan about parents meetings and open evenings.
 We moan about not doing enough trips and about having to complete risk assessments when we do.
 We moan about the government, and Ofsted.
 Admittedly, it’s hard to argue with the last one.

-The kids aren’t paid to come to school.
+I’m not saying that we don’t have valid complaints, but perhaps we need to remember – children aren’t paid to come to school – it isn’t their choice.
 It’s the law.
-They get no benefit from listening and learning and being all-round good people, other than us telling them that this is what they should be doing, because it’s ‘the right thing to do.’
+From some student’s point of view, there is little benefit in listening and learning and being all-round good people, other than us telling them that this ‘the right thing to do.’

 Moreover, have they even been taught or shown the skills and qualities that we expect them to use?
 We huff and puff because ‘half of the children class 8 have the attention span of a fruit-fly’; but has anyone ever spoken to them about how they can notice their own concentration levels or taught them how to build up these muscles?

 Herein lies the problem: we’re assuming that children know how to do things that they don’t, then repeatedly blaming them for doing the wrong thing.
 We may as well just bang our heads against a wall.
 And theirs.

 We’re wearing ourselves out and even worse, building resentment between ourselves and our students.
 Imagine if no one had ever taught you to tie your shoe laces, but complained about how ridiculous it was that you were constantly tripping up?
 You’d soon become sick of hearing their complaints.